 Recipe FAQS

-Yes, you can use whole wheat flour as a substitute for plain white flour.
+Yes, you can use whole wheat flour as a substitute for all purpose flour.
 Keep in mind that the texture and flavor of the cheesy bread may vary slightly with the use of whole wheat flour.

 Related Recipes

-For some delicious recipes to pair with Little Caesars Italian Cheese Bread, why not try:
+For some delicious recipes to pair with Italian Cheese and Herb Bread, why not try:

 Did you make this recipe?
 Please let me know how it turned out!
 Leave a comment below and tag @cookingorgeous on Instagram and hashtag it #cookingorgeous.

-I hope you enjoy the process of making this Delicious and Garlicky Homemade Little Caesar's Italian Cheese Bread as much as you enjoy eating it! 🙂
+I hope you enjoy the process of making this Delicious Italian Cheese and Herb Bread as much as you enjoy eating it! 🙂

 Want to Save This Recipe?